Capillovirus

 Capillovirus is a genus of viruses in the order Tymovirales, in the family Betaflexiviridae.
 Plants, pome fruits, citrus, and pear serve as natural hosts.
-There are eight species in this genus.
+There are nine species in this genus.
 Diseases associated with this genus include: abnormal graft union, possibly black necrotic leaf spot disease.

 Taxonomy

 The following species are assigned to the genus, listed by scientific name and followed by the exemplar virus of the species: